October 12 2022

 The decision-making process involves four steps:

-- The Maisons de la culture network presenters review the works recommended for the Icebreaker program and select those that will be part of the 2022–2023 edition.
+• the Maisons de la culture network presenters review the works recommended for the Icebreaker program and select those that will be part of the 2024 edition

-- The CAM Board of Directors meets to make a final decision and award the funding.
-A commitment contract relating to the Icebreaker component must be entered into between the presenters and the participants in this program.
+• the CAM Board of Directors meets to make a final decision and award the funding.
+A commitment contract relating to the Icebreaker program must be entered into between the presenters and the participants in this program

 How will I be informed of the decision?